About Queen Street Gallery

 The gallery represents some of the finest artists and designer makers from the Principality, we also promote the work of up and coming new talent and run regular art competitions.

 There are monthly solo and mixed exhibitions in the main gallery in addition to constantly changing exhibitions in the other two gallery areas.
 We also show monthly virtual exhibitions through our website, please click the virtual link on the menu to view and enjoy our latest virtual show.

-In keeping with its aim of promoting, celebrating and encouraging participation in the visual arts, the gallery hosts a variety of art and craft workshops, using techniques that range from Plein Air Painting classes at the Gnoll Country Park to learning a range of craft skills and design applications.
-The gallery shop also offers handmade items by established designers and makers.
-All in all the gallery offers excitement, variety and great quality to the locals of the Neath Valley and beyond!
+In keeping with our aim of promoting and encouraging participation in the visual arts, we also provide a variety of art and craft workshops, using techniques that range from Plein Air Painting classes at the Gnoll Country Park to learning a range of craft skills and design applications.

 The opening of Queen Street Gallery is the latest stage of Neath’s historical and cultural heritage; an art gallery in Neath, offering an unrivalled gallery experience, featuring local, national and international talent.
 In time, the gallery and our artists, exhibitions and events will rival our Rugby reputation as we intend to exhibit probably the best and largest collection of original contemporary art in South Wales.
 Our aim will always be to champion art for all; bigger, better and bolder than ever seen before and a warm welcome will always await you when you come to visit Queen Street Gallery.